zsarvas/RPG-game-CPSC-362/README.md

 # RPG-game-CPSC-362
-The repository for our gamw.
+The repository for our game.